ERDDAP/erddap/PROGRAMMER_GUIDE.md

       `java -cp classes;../../../lib/servlet-api.jar;lib/* -Xmx4000M -Xms4000M classes/gov/noaa/pfel/coastwatch/TestAll
       `Optional: you can add `-verbose:gc`, which tells Java to print garbage collection statistics.

-    - If TestAll compiles, everything ERDDAP needs has been compiled.
-A few classes are compiled that aren't needed for ERDDAP.
+    - If TestAll compiles, everything ERDDAP™ needs has been compiled.
+A few classes are compiled that aren't needed for ERDDAP™.
 If compiling TestAll succeeds but doesn't compile some class, that class isn't needed.
 (There are some unfinished/unused classes.)

   - In a few cases, we use 3rd party source code instead of .jar files (notably for DODS) and have modified them slightly to avoid problems compiling with Java 17.
 We have often made other slight modifications (notably to DODS) for other reasons.